 As provided for in the Action Plan for Online Safety, the Council will have a core membership of up to 20, not including the chairperson.
 Membership of the Council will be refreshed every two to three years to involve other persons in the core membership.

 The membership of NACOS is drawn from among the former Internet Safety Advisory Committee members, complemented by certain additions to broaden the membership and to ensure participation by key industry players.

-The initial membership of the Council will comprise:
+The membership of the Council comprises:

 - Minister of State Seán Canney TD – Chair

 - Assistant Secretary Ruth Carmody, Department of Education and Skills – Chair of Sponsors' Group

 - Tríona Quill, Principal Officer, Department of Communications, Climate Action and Environment

 - D/Chief Superintendent, Declan Daly, Representative of An Garda Síochána

 - Dr Karen McAuley, Representative of the Office of the Ombudsman for Children